openDAQ/streaming-protocol-lt/docs/openDAQ-streaming.md

 For equidistant signal members use the linear rule.

 It is described by an absolute start value and a relative delta between two neighboring values.
+A time signal is an example for a signal with implicit linear rule.
+On time resynchronization, a new time start value is send together with a value index.
+This is send before any explicit data with this value index.

 ![Equidistant 2 dimensional points](images/equidistant_points.png)